jolod/advent-of-code-2017/journal.md

 I also decided to keep the strengthed stored in the bridge and updated it every time a component was connected.
 I could just as well have had a function `strength` that calculated the strength based on the stored components, but that would do a lot of recalculation.
 And this was noticable.
 I did a simple benchmark and the algorithm took about four times longer to run using the ad hoc strength computation (see the code for part 2).

 Part 2 was just a matter of keying the bridges by `(juxt (comp count :components) :strength)` instead of just `:strength`.
 For some reason, Clojure's `max-key` only works on numbers as keys, not on comparable values, so I had to write my own `max-by`.
-(Interestingly, `sort-by` can use any comparable value, and at first I implemented `max-by` using `sort-by` but O(n) vs O(n log n) for no good reason other than laziness just doesn't feel good, even if it's just an Advent of Code puzzle.)
+(Interestingly, `sort-by` can use any comparable value, and at first I implemented `max-by` using `sort-by` but O(n log n) instead of O(n) for no good reason other than über laziness just doesn't feel good, even if it's just an Advent of Code puzzle.)

 ## Day 25: Clojure - "The Halting Problem"